logo

 Step 4: Apply for Federal Tax Identification

-• State income and franchise taxes
+• State income or franchise tax

 • Sales and use tax